Prag8855/aab/content/guides/residence-permit.md

 ### Everyone else

-**If you are a citizen of {{AUFENTHV_41_COUNTRIES}}**, you can stay 90 days in Germany without a visa.[^50] If you apply for a residence permit, you can stay in Germany until the *Ausländerbehörde* processes your application.
-You must apply within 90 days of entering Germany.[^51]
+**If you are a citizen of {{AUFENTHV_41_COUNTRIES}}**, you can stay 90 days in Germany without a visa.[^50] If you apply for a residence permit, you can stay in Germany until the *Ausländerbehörde* processes your application.[^60] You must apply within 90 days of entering Germany.[^51]

-While you wait for your first residence permit, you can't work or study.
+While you wait for your first residence permit, you can't work, but you can start studying.

 **If you have a [[Schengen visa]]**, you must leave Germany before it expires.
 Schengen visas are for tourism, not immigration.
 You can rarely extend it.
 You can rarely convert it into a residence permit.[^48] You can't get a *[[Fiktionsbescheinigung]]*.